zanellia/prometeo/examples/README.md

 This folder contains examples using prometeo.
-After installing prometeo, you should be able to run pmt dgemm.py to execute the script using its Python backend.
-In order to generate, compile and execute C code using prometeo's C backend, run pmt dgemm.pt --cgen True.
+After installing prometeo, you should be able to run `pmt dgemm.py` to execute the script using its Python backend.
+In order to generate, compile and execute C code using prometeo's C backend, run `pmt dgemm.pt --cgen True`.